Blockchair/Blockchair.Support/API.md

 ### Changelog

+* v.2.0.44 - January 28th, 2020
+    * New endpoint to track new reference node software releases: `https://api.blockchair.com/tools/releases`.
+This endpoint returns the list of latest software (core clients) releases for blockchains we support.
+This may be useful for those who want to track blockchain development, new features, and hard forks (especially this is useful for multi-currency blockchain software — wallets or exchanges — developers).
+Never miss a BSV hard fork anymore!
+Documentation: https://blockchair.com/api/docs#link_510
 * v.2.0.43 - January 23rd, 2020
     * Added alpha support for Cardano (ADA).
 Here's the list of new endpoints (please refer to our documentation for more info: https://blockchair.com/api/docs):
         * `https://api.blockchair.com/cardano/stats`